Stop losing winnable deals

 Maybe they’re still relying on manual data entry for certain processes, which leads to more mistakes and errors in their data.
 With this information in hand, you can formulate a plan to fix these issues and even identify potential upsell opportunities.

-5. Draft a strategic account plan
+5. Draft an account management plan

 Once you conduct a needs assessment, you can start drafting a strategic plan.
 This provides strategic account managers with a “roadmap” for how they’ll help certain accounts grow.